-There are some extenuating circumstances, however, in which students find it necessary to submit short, written assignments to a faculty member through electronic means such as e-mail or facsimile transmittals.
-If a fax is to be used, no more than 3 pages may be submitted.
+There are some extenuating circumstances, however, in which students find it necessary to submit short, written assignments to a faculty member through electronic means such as email.
 A faculty member reserves the right to request a paper copy at a later date.